rwxrob/zet/20220411131950/README.md

 What is my #1 reason not to use any of the one-off tools out there, you know, the fuzzy-finders, the better versions of find, the prettier `ls` variations?
 Why do I so chafe against all these efforts?

-If you know me, you could say it is is because all of them are fucking irrelevant distractions from learning real-shit that you need to master to do most hacker/operations jobs.
+If you know me, you could say it is because all of them are fucking irrelevant distractions from learning real-shit that you need to master to do most hacker/operations jobs.
 Those cutesy tools (usually unnecessarily written in Rust, my god the fucking pain of writing ls in Rust, lol) are complete fucking wastes of time because there is zero chance any of them are ever going to be on a system you don't have full control of, and guess what, that doesn't describe *any* work environment.
 But there's hope of a new dawn, a Bonzai sunrise.

 See Bonzai addresses the lack of portability and irrelevance problem as the first and foremost design consideration of them all: composition.